kieronk/pinterest-datapipeline/README.md

 - Create a custom plugin and connector in the MSK Connect console
 - Create an API (using API Gateway) and create a Kafka REST proxy integration
 - Set up the Kafka REST proxy on the EC2 client
-  -  Install the Confluent package for the Kafka REST Proxy on your EC2 client machine.
+  -  Install the Confluent package for the Kafka REST Proxy on your EC2 client machine
   -  Allow the REST proxy to perform IAM authentication to the MSK cluster
   -  Ensure the REST proxy on the EC2 client machine is started when you want to start sending dtaa
 -  Modify user_posting_emulation.py with the specific details you have used to send data to your Kafka topics.
 The data will be sent to the S3 bucket across the 3 different topics
 - Upload DAG to AWS MWAA environment
   - Here you will need to connect Databricks to the AWS account, including creating  an API token in Databricks, set up the MWAA-Databricks connection and create a requirements.txt file.

-Streaming
+Extra process steps for datastreaming with Kinesis:
 - Using Kinesis Data Streams create three data streams, one for each Pinterest table.
-In user_posting_emulation_streaming.py these are streaming-<unique_id>-pin
+In user_posting_emulation_streaming.py these have this format: streaming-<unique_id>-pin
-- Configure your previously created REST API to allow it to invoke Kinesis actions
+- Configure the previously created REST API to allow it to invoke Kinesis actions
   - The API should be able to:
     - List streams in Kinesis
     - Create, describe and delete streams in Kinesis
     - Add records to streams in Kinesis
 - Use user_posting_emulation_streaming.py to send data to Kinesis

-File structure of the project
+## Note

-#License information
+This project was created for personal educational purposes, based on coursework from [AI-Core](https://www.theaicore.com/).
+It is not intended for production use.